 Applications- College and scholarship applications should be accessed online.
 After submitting a college application, students need to request that a transcript be sent to that college (see Transcripts below).
 Some colleges also require that ACT/SAT test scores be sent directly from the testing institution.
 Make sure to verify application deadlines to ensure that scholarship opportunities are not missed.

 FAFSA- Free Application for Federal Student Aid (FAFSA) form is available online at www.fafsa.ed.gov.
-You may register for your pin number at any time (both you and your student will need a pin number).
-The FAFSA is due by March 10th; they will not accept late material; you will need your tax information to complete the application.
+The FAFSA is due by April 15.
 Every student should fill out the FASFA form, regardless of your financial situation.
-GHS Financial Aid Night will be on January 28th at 6:00 in the auditorium.

 College Visit Days - Students may take 2 to visit colleges.
 Students should obtain a form from the guidance office at least two days prior to the visit.
 When contacting a college to set up a visit, make sure you relate what it is that interests you about their school.
 Parents should plan on attending with their student, your observations and concerns are important!
-The college visit form must be signed by a representative from the college you visited and returned to the main office
+The college visit form must be signed by a representative from the college you visited and returned to the main office.
+Colleges also visit GHS.
+A list is posted outside the cafe with times and dates of visits.

 If you have any questions, please contact your guidance counselor.